AlexeiakaTechnik/DIY-esp32-esphome-homeassistant-sensors_cams/README.md

 part of config.

 To take measurements it's best to use thermometers and hygrometers(for humidity).
-CO2 measurements without a sensor are extremely challenging and generally not feasible for accurate results - so compare against a better sensor if possible **\_0_/**.
+CO2 measurements without a sensor are extremely challenging and generally not feasible for accurate results - so compare against a better sensor if possible.
 For this article I have used a good old lab mercury thermometer:

 ![Temp Sensor v2 Calibration Measurement 2](https://github.com/user-attachments/assets/da605666-da87-4097-bf1e-851bc1152dc9)